tomholford/junk-drawer/README.md

 Got a folder like this?
 Tidy it up with `junk-drawer`

-Select a directory and the files will automatically be sorted into relevant directories
+Select a directory and the files will automatically be sorted into relevant directories, arranged by filetype.

 ## Prerequisites